Year Identified: 2001

 Foundation Fighting Blindness Individual Investigator Research Award Recipient

-Byrne and team at the University of Pittsburgh are developing. a split gene dual vector system for gene replacement.
+Byrne and team at the University of Pittsburgh have developed a split gene dual vector system for gene replacement.
 Her unique approach increases the efficiency of viral vector co-infection, increasing efficacy of large gene expression.
-Once completed Zubair Ahmed Ph.D. will test her vectors for efficacy in the USH1F mouse model.
+Zubair Ahmed Ph.D. is now testing her vectors for efficacy in his USH1F mouse model.

 Dr. Leah Byrne's Lab Page